 Ottawa is home to many sites where you can honour Canada’s armed forces year round, not just on Remembrance Day (November 11).
-When visiting Canada’s capital, pause to reflect at some of these places—especially in 2020, which marks the 75th anniversary of the end of the Second World War.
+When visiting Canada’s capital, pause to reflect at some of these places.
 The majority of these sites are in downtown Ottawa with a few just beyond.

 This ceremonial site is surrounded by some of Ottawa’s best known attractions, including Parliament Hill, the Rideau Canal, the Fairmont Château Laurier and the National Arts Centre.